 California child support is a system put in place to ensure that children who are not being financially supported by one or both of their parents receive the necessary financial assistance.
 In California, both parents are responsible for providing for the maintenance and care of their children.
-The amount of child support that is paid is based on a variety of factors, including the income of each parent and the number of children involved.
-In addition to the basic child support payment, parents may also be responsible for other expenses related to their children, such as healthcare and daycare.
+The amount of child support that is paid is based on a variety of factors, including the income of each parent and the number of kids involved.
+In addition to the basic child support payment, parents may also be responsible for other expenses related to their kids, such as healthcare and daycare.

 If you are ordered to pay child support in California, it is important to make your payments on time and in full.
 If you fall behind on your payments, you may be subject to interest charges and late fees.
 In extreme cases, you may even be held in contempt of court and sent to jail.
 Therefore, if you are ordered to pay child support, it is important to make sure that you have enough money in your budget to cover the payments.